Jesse James (television personality): Television

 In 2000, the Discovery Channel made the documentary Motorcycle Mania, which chronicled James' everyday life.
 Following the success of the documentary, the Discovery Channel approached James with an offer to host a new show called Monster Garage where James and a crew of mechanics modified vehicles under a short deadline.
 James later established Payupsucker Productions, under which he produced shows like History of the Chopper, Iraq Confidential with Jesse James and Green Scream, in which James plans to break the land speed record with an eco-friendly hydrogen car.

 Through James' show "History of the Chopper" there are also glimpses of his involvement with the Hells Angels.

-He also had an appearance on Discovery Channel's Sons of Guns.
+He also made an appearance on the Discovery Channel's Sons of Guns.
 He appeared on the second season of Celebrity Apprentice.
 Each celebrity played to raise money for a favorite charity; James selected to play for the Long Beach Education Foundation.
 Due to his poor performance in raising funds, James was eliminated by Donald Trump on the second-to-last show (ultimately placing third) which aired May 3, 2009.
-Trump repeatedly cited James' stoic refusal to contact then-wife Bullock to raise funds for the show's challenges, though other celebrities had no problem tapping high-rolling contacts for cash.
+Trump repeatedly cited James' stoic refusal to contact then-wife Sandra Bullock to raise funds for the show's challenges, though other celebrities had no problem tapping high-rolling contacts for cash.

 His show Jesse James Is a Dead Man premiered on Spike TV on May 31, 2009.
 The show features James doing death-defying stunts.
 The first episode set a rating record for Spike, drawing the largest audience ever for an unscripted series on the network, with 2 million viewers.
 The show is produced by Spike TV, BASE Productions and James' company, PayupSucker Productions.
 In conjunction with that appearance Marvel Comics created a special one-shot comic book where he evades death once again after considering retirement, and made it available in comic book stores for free distribution.

 James appeared on an episode of Street Customs where he had his pickup truck customized by West Coast Customs.

-He appeared in an advert for T-Mobile's Google mobile phone with Whoopi Goldberg and Phil Jackson.
+He appeared in an advertisement for T-Mobile's Google mobile phone with Whoopi Goldberg and Phil Jackson.
 Jesse James appeared on Sons of Guns on March 28, 2012.
-He asked the Red Jacket Firearms team to build a customized Browning Automatic Rifle for him, and even assisted in the build himself.
+He asked the Red Jacket Firearms team to build a customized Browning Automatic Rifle for him and even assisted in the build himself.

 Jesse appeared in special "Biker Build-Off" episodes of American Chopper in 2011 and 2012 for bike build-off competitions with Paul Teutul Jr. (representing Paul Jr. Designs) and Paul Teutul Sr. (representing Orange County Choppers), with Gas Monkey Garage (featured on the Discovery series Fast N' Loud) entering the competition in 2012.